Renee E. Magnan

 - Psychology 350: Social Psychology

-We apply social psychological theory to address issues in preventive health behaviors and health behavior promotion.
-Specifically, much of the research in my lab focuses on understanding the role that affect (e.g., worry) plays on health decisions and behavior (e.g., smoking cessation, exercise, cancer screening), as well as understanding the connection between physical activity and stress, and the potential for physical activity to be used as an adjunct in alcohol abuse treatment and prevention.
+I apply social psychological theory to address issues in preventive health behaviors and health behavior promotion.
+Specifically, much of the research in my lab focuses on understanding the role that affect (e.g., worry) plays on health decisions and behavior (e.g., smoking cessation, exercise, cannabis).
+I am interested in both how one’s feelings about health behaviors may influence their decisions to engage in health behavior and also how health behaviors may influence one’s feelings.
+Both perspectives can provide important insight to identify targets for interventions to prevent negative health consequences and promote wellness.

 Magnan, R. E., Kwan, B. M., & Bryan, A. D. (2013).
 Effects of current physical activity on affective response to exercise: Physical and social-cognitive mechanisms.
 Psychology and Health, 28, 418-433.